rse/unix-under-windows/README.md

    > Notice: Don't panic, we have to `exec` the command here to release the current user's processes
    > and this way let `usermod` proceed.
 This will immediately close the Unix terminal, of course.

+   This step is a tricky one as the running WSL sub-process might not allow the changing of the underlying user home directory as long as it is running itself.
+One safe alternative is to execute the following command from within a CMD or PowerShell terminal:

+    - `wsl sudo usermod -d /c/Users/%USERNAME% %USERNAME%`

 ## Configure Unix Shell Environment